python-bear/Sick-Set-Of-Bookmarklets/README.md

 ## How To Use These Bookmarklets ##

-Bookmarklets are bookmarks, but instead of containing a URL that your browser moves you to they instead specify that they contain JavaScript code that is to be executed on/on behalf of the current website you are in.
+Bookmarklets are bookmarks, but instead of containing a URL that your browser moves you to they instead specify that they contain JavaScript code that is to be executed on the current website you are browsing.
 All you need to be able to do as a user of a bookmarklet is be able to move your mouse over to their location on your bookmarks bar and click on them.
-If you want to edit them (change their name, or their code) is find them in your bookmarks bar or bookmarks manager, right click on them, and then choose the edit button.
+If you want to edit them (change their name, or their code)  find them in your bookmarks bar or bookmarks manager, right click on them, and then choose the edit button.

-If you are looking to code your own bookmarklets and you already understand web development you can use the [Bookmarklet Devkit](https://www.taosdev.com/bookmarklet-devkit/) to convert your JavaScript code into a one line version easily.
+If you are looking to code your own bookmarklets and you already understand javascript you can use the [Bookmarklet Devkit](https://www.taosdev.com/bookmarklet-devkit/) to convert your JavaScript code into a one line version easily.

 Below is a list of the bookmarklets included in the `bookmarklet_bookmarks.html` file and an explanation of what they do.
 If you don't want all of the bookmarklets in the `bookmarklet_bookmarks.html` file then you can just drag the ones in the list below that you do want to your bookmarks bar, and they should work just fine.